CSIS-iLab/health-commission/_posts/2018-09-13-winning-the-fight-against-antimicrobial-drug-resistance.md

 There is urgent need for both new diagnostic tools and new antimicrobials to replace those rendered ineffective by widespread resistance, yet the current pipeline of antibiotics is insufficient to meet future demands.
 There are significant economic, scientific, and regulatory challenges to antibiotic development.
 Historically, clinical drug development has a low success rate, with only about 20 percent of drugs that enter human testing being approved for patients.[^5]

 Antibiotic development is no longer considered an economically wise investment for the pharmaceutical industry.
-Given their short-term use, antibiotics are not as profitable as drugs that treat chronic conditions.[^6] Experts have also begun to advise restricting antibiotic use, further decreasing the profitability of antibiotic development.[^7] (Ibid.)
-Industrial innovation is discouraged by weak market conditions and awareness of the potential for evolving resistance to quickly render new drugs obsolete.
+Given their short-term use, antibiotics are not as profitable as drugs that treat chronic conditions.[^6] Experts have also begun to advise restricting antibiotic use, further decreasing the profitability of antibiotic development.[^7] Industrial innovation is discouraged by weak market conditions and awareness of the potential for evolving resistance to quickly render new drugs obsolete.

 Key scientific barriers have impeded attempts to discover new types of antibiotics.
 One of those barriers is a major gap in the understanding of how to defeat some of the toughest and most complex pathogens out there: drug-resistant Gram-negative bacteria, which cause many of the most serious and deadly bacterial infections.[^8] A better understanding of Gram-negative bacteria will be necessary to make significant progress in antibiotic development.